Design of Efficient Multiplierless Modified Cosine-Based Comb Decimation Filters: Analysis and Implementation

 IEEE Transactions on Circuits and Systems I: Regular Papers

 Laddomada, Massimiliano; Dolecek, G. Jovanovic; and Baez, J. R., "Design of Efficient Multiplierless Modified Cosine-Based Comb Decimation Filters: Analysis and Implementation" (2017).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 125.